 Sender Policy Framework/ SPF is an Email validation system, to find out spoofed/ forged emails using a specific SPF record published for the domain with the details of hosts, that are permitted by the domain's administrators.

 Sender Policy Framework/ SPF Records is a type of DNS record published in the domain's DNS that identifies the email servers that are permitted to send emails using the particular domain name.
-The main purpose of SPF records is to help the receiving server identify the spam emails, sent using your domain name by spoofing/ forging the From email addresses.
-We highly recommend the organization users to publish the SPF records for your domain.
+The main purpose of SPF records is to help the recipient email server identify the spam emails, sent using your domain name by spoofing/ forging the From email addresses.

 When you send an email using email@example.com from Zoho Mail, the recipient servers refer the SPF records to check if the email sent from Zoho Mail is genuine.
 Some email servers reject the emails if there is a mismatch or if there are no valid SPF records for your domain.
 Generally, you can publish the SPF records as TXT records in the DNS Providers (Domain Registrars/ DNS Managers).

 The Valid SPF records that need to be published are provided below:

 In case you are using multiple Zoho services, you can use v=spf1 include:one.zoho.com -all to avoid any SPF lookup failure.

 The usage of -all indicates that no other email server other than zoho.com will be used to send emails using the specified domain.
 You can also publish the SPF record that uses ~all instead of -all.
 This represents soft-fail in case the domain uses other email servers to send emails using the same domain name.

 There should be only a single SPF record for the domain.
 In this spf record, the zoho.com is a hostname, which includes a huge set of IP Addresses that our service uses to send emails.
 In case you use any other third party service or internal email servers to send emails, refer here.